tedneward/Azgaarnoth/Creatures/Bonedrinker.md

 >___
 >***Keen Smell.*** The bonedrinker has advantage on Wisdom (Perception) checks that rely on smell.
 >
->***Pounce***.
-If the bonedrinker moves at least 15 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 12 Strength saving throw or be knocked prone.
+>***Pounce.*** If the bonedrinker moves at least 15 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 12 Strength saving throw or be knocked prone.
 If the target is prone, the bonedrinker can make either a tentacle or claw attack against it as a bonus action.
 >
 >#### Actions
->***Multiattack***.
-A lesser bonedrinker makes two attacks each round; one with its Tentacles and one with its Claws.
+>***Multiattack.*** A lesser bonedrinker makes two attacks each round; one with its Tentacles and one with its Claws.
 >
->***Claw***.
-Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 9 (1d8 + 5) slashing damage.
 >
 >***Tentacle.*** Melee Weapon Attack: +5 to hit, reach 10 ft., one target hit: 11 (2d8+2) necrotic damage, plus the target must succeed on a DC 13 Constitution saving throw or its hit point maximum is reduced by the damage taken (target is considered Grappled).
 This reduction lasts until the target finishes a long rest.
 Target dies if reduced to 0 hit points.
 >